ralphbarton/snatch-it/README.md

 **_(bits in [Python](https://en.wikipedia.org/wiki/Python_(programming_language)))_**

 **[Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/)** – this forms a part of the game you don’t see directly but is working in the background.
 Try hovering the mouse over a word.
 After a second or so the definition of the word will appear.
 Am I hosting a massive database with all the definitions of all the possible words?
-No. I am running a module of code on the server which can actually visit web-pages on your behalf, and does so automatically.
+No. I am running a module of code on the server which can actually visit other webpages on your behalf, and does so automatically.
 It will then digest the HTML response to extract particular bits of information.
 This part is written in Python.
-Beautiful Soup is a library that facilitates [web scraping](https://en.wikipedia.org/wiki/Web_scraping) by converting served html file into a [tree data structure](https://en.wikipedia.org/wiki/Tree_(data_structure)).
+Beautiful Soup is a library that facilitates [web scraping](https://en.wikipedia.org/wiki/Web_scraping) by converting the served html file into a ['Tree data structure'](https://en.wikipedia.org/wiki/Tree_(data_structure)).

-**[Autobahn](https://crossbar.io/autobahn/)** – the python application which scrapes the word definitions from [www.dictionary.com](http://www.dictionary.com/) is a distinct program running on the server to the Node application running all the concurrent **snatch it** games.
+**[Autobahn](https://crossbar.io/autobahn/)** – the Python application which scrapes the word definitions from [www.dictionary.com](http://www.dictionary.com/) is a distinct program running on the server to the Node application running all the concurrent **snatch it** games.
 So how do they communicate?
 The answer is using sockets.
 WebSockets are an abstraction-layer built on top of TCP sockets and here I am using the WebSocket standard for local (i.e. not over the internet but within the same machine) exchange of messages encoded in [JSON](https://en.wikipedia.org/wiki/JSON) between two distinct processes.
 The Python side of the Websocket is Autobahn.

 ## Other projects

 Using what I have learned building **snatch it**, I am now (since Dec '16) building a [web-based patterns design system](https://github.com/ralphbarton/pattern-generation).
-The goal of this Project is an intuitive-to-use system for creating [abstract patterns](http://ralphbarton.co.uk/patterns).
+The goal of this project is an intuitive-to-use system that will allow you to create [Abstract Patterns](http://ralphbarton.co.uk/patterns).

 Work is ongoing